0xmudur/data-structures-algorithms-swift/README.md

 # data-structures-algorithms-swift

 ## Time Complexity
-Time complexity is a measuere of time required to run an algorithms as the inpu size incereases.
+Time complexity is a measuere of time required to run an algorithms as the input size incereases.

 ## Big O notation
 Big O notation to represent various magnitudes of time complexity